Yeezy (company): Adidas Yeezy

 Adidas Yeezy (or just Yeezy) was a fashion collaboration between Yeezy and the German sportswear company Adidas.
 Announced in February 2015, its first wave of clothing releasing that same year.
-Adidas Yeezy was terminated in October 2022 immediately after West had made antisemitic remarks through various media outlets.

 Adidas Yeezy included sneakers, shirts, jackets, track pants, socks, slides, lingerie and slippers.
 It was described as being the "most influential sneakers" by GQ in 2016 and its popular rise as being "one of the great retail stories of the century" by Forbes in 2020.

+Adidas Yeezy was terminated in October 2022 immediately after West had made antisemitic remarks through various media outlets.
+Adidas announced an immediate end to the line on the 25th, saying West's "recent comments and actions have been unacceptable, hateful and dangerous, and they violate the company's values of diversity and inclusion, mutual respect and fairness."